plone/training/embed.rst

     </configure>

+.. only:: manual

     This looks like a MultiAdapter.
 We want to get notified, when an IVotable object gets modified.
 Our method will receive the votable object, and the event itself.

 And finally, our event handler in :file:`events/votable.py`